-Objective: The Society of Chiropodists and Podiatrists (SCP) relocated to Providence Square in Bermondsey and wanted their new office to be a more contemporary and engaging space.
-The new office needed to be an inviting office space which showcases their proud heritage and offers a comfortable working environment.
+The Society of Chiropodists and Podiatrists (SCP) relocated to Providence Square in Bermondsey and wanted their new office to be a more contemporary and engaging space.
+The new office needed to be an inviting space which showcases their proud heritage and offers a comfortable working environment.

 As SCP had moved out of a cellular office environment, we worked closely with their staff to help determine what type of space would best suit them and their company.
-It was obvious that our design needed to focus on an agile working space with hot-desking to a flexible, space-efficient solution.
+It was obvious that our design needed to focus on a smart working space with hot-desking to a flexible, space-efficient solution.
 In an effort to modernise the office design and maximise the use of the space, we installed agile working throughout the office.

-As the building lacked air-conditioning and ventilation, it was essential to completely strip the building out and carry out full CAT A and CAT B works.
+As the building lacked air-conditioning and ventilation, it was essential to completely strip the building out and carry out full CAT A and CAT B fit outs.
 By working with both the client and landlord, we were able to conduct CAT A and B works in conjunction with each other, saving our client both time and money.

 The SCP office in Mill Street is special as it is used as both a workspace and a central hub for the society, where they hold committee meetings for their 10,000 member chiropodists and podiatrists.
 The office is constantly visited by their members and guests and this meant the office needed to be modern and welcoming as well as a showcase of the society’s heritage.

-In order to successfully deliver their new office, it was essential for our team to engage and communicate with the SCP staff and members.
+In order to successfully deliver their new office, it was essential for our workplace strategy team to engage and communicate with the SCP staff and members.
 Hosting a series of workshops and presentations for approximately 6 months allowed us to develop ideas and introduce them to the changes that we were implementing.
 We walked SCP through the process and explained how they would be able to use the space more efficiently and how moving to an agile environment would be more rewarding and cost effective for the business.
 We took on this responsibility to ensure we avoided any disruption to the office and enabled SCP to continue operating efficiently for all staff and guests.

 As a result of moving into an agile working environment, we were able to reduce SCP’s occupied floor space by 50%.
 This significant reduction was an integral part of the project as it freed up extra budget for new furniture and other spend.
 Our in-house design team focused on space planning and workplace consultancy to make sure an intelligent design was delivered on budget, and on schedule.
 Lockers have been installed so that staff can conveniently store their belongings to help maintain a tidy and uncluttered work environment.